LilaShiba/9th_grade_boot_camp/README.md

 | Make how-to guides for programs 0 and 1     | [check list](https://github.com/kyle1james/9th_grade_boot_camp/blob/master/how_to_things.md)
 | Complete labs 1 - 3                         | Design, program, and comment your own unique programs
 | Pick your group role                        | How will you help in a team
-| Product research                            | What is your startup's product or service
+| Product Lean Cycle                          | What is your startup's product or service
-| Debate Topic                                | Prepare for debate
+| Debate                                      | Prepare for and conduct debate
 | Teacher Check-ins                           | Minimum three per group
-| Ted talk or Pitch of Startup                | What makes sense for your produc?
+| Ted talk or Pitch of Startup                | What makes sense for your group?

 # Links: